Nukleon84/ChemicalCode/menu/privacy.md

 ---
 layout: page
-title: Privacy Policy
+title: Privacy & Data Protection Policy
 ---

-# Data Protection Policy (GDPR)

 This website processes a minimum of Personally Identifiable Information (PII) required for the operation of the website.
+I have no interest in gathering information about my visitors or marketing those information for any reason.

+Every user has the right to know why and how data about their visited is processed by this website.
+I hold data privacy as important and accordingly reduced the  website as much as possible.
+Nonetheless a minimum of data processing is necessary to make a website such as this work.

 This website does not require the use of cookies.